rmason2020/blog/octo.md

 description: Office of the CTO
 ---

-Various links and Blog Posts related to the VMware Office of the CTO.
+Various links and Blog Posts related to the VMware Office of the CTO, https://octo.vmware.com/.

 {% for category in site.data.octo %}
 {% assign items = category[1] | sort_natural: "name" %}